T-Norms Driven Loss Functions for Machine Learning: Loss Functions by T-Norms Generators

-Since any generator function is decreasing and $g(1)=0$, the generator function is a very natural choice to be used as loss $L$ which can be used to map the fuzzy conversion of the formula, as reported in Equation \ref{eq:constbygen}, in a constraint to be minimized.
-By exploiting the same generator of $T$ to map into a loss function, for $\psi=\forall x\,\varphi(x)$, we get the following term $L\big(f_\psi(\mathcal{X},\B p)\big)$ to be minimized:
+Since any generator function $g$ is decreasing and $g(1)=0$, a generator is a \ar{suitable} choice to map the fuzzy conversion of a formula into a constraint loss to be minimized.
+By exploiting the same generator of $T$ as loss function \ar{(i.e. taking $L=g$)} for $\psi=\forall x\,\varphi(x)$ expressed by Equation \ref{eq:constbygen}, we get the following term $L\big(f_\psi(\mathcal{X},\B P)\big)$ to be minimized:

-As a consequence, the following result can be provided with respect to the convexity of the loss $L\big(f_\psi(\mathcal{X},\B p)\big)$. \begin{proposition} If $g$ is a linear function and $f_\psi$ is concave, $L\big(f_\psi(\mathcal{X},\B p)\big)$ is convex.
-If $g$ is a convex function and $f_\psi$ is linear, $L\big(f_\psi(\mathcal{X},\B p)\big)$ is convex. \end{proposition} \begin{proof} Both the arguments follow since if $f_{\psi}$ is concave (we recall that a linear function is both concave and convex, as well) and $g$ is a convex non-increasing function defined over a univariate domain, then $g\circ f_{\psi}$ is convex. \end{proof} Proposition \ref{prop:genconv} establishes a general criterion to define convex constraints according to a certain generator depending on the fuzzy conversion $f_{\psi}$ and, in turn, by the logical expression $\psi$.
-In Example \ref{ex:conv} are reported some application cases.
+As a consequence, the following result can be provided with respect to the convexity of the loss $L\big(f_\psi(\mathcal{X},\B P)\big)$. \begin{proposition} If $g$ is a linear function and $f_\psi$ is concave \ar{then} $L\big(f_\psi(\mathcal{X},\B P)\big)$ is convex.
+If $g$ is a convex function and $f_\psi$ is linear \ar{then} $L\big(f_\psi(\mathcal{X},\B P)\big)$ is convex. \end{proposition} \begin{proof} Both the arguments follow since, if $f_{\psi}$ is concave (we recall that a linear function is both concave and convex) and $g$ is a convex non-increasing function defined over a univariate domain, then $g\circ f_{\psi}$ is convex. \end{proof} Proposition \ref{prop:genconv} establishes a general criterion to define convex constraints according to a certain generator depending on the fuzzy conversion $f_{\psi}$ and, in turn, by the logical expression $\psi$.
+In the following of this section, we show some application cases of this proposition.

+So far, we did not make any hypothesis on the formula $\varphi$.
+In the following, different cases of interest for the main connective of $\varphi$ are reported.
+Given an additive generator $g$ for a t-norm $T$, additional connectives may be expressed with respect to $g$, as reported by Equation \ref{eq:genres}.
+If $P_1,P_2$ are two unary predicate functions sharing the same input domain $\mathcal{X}$, the following formulas yield the following penalty terms, where we supposed $T$ strict for simplicity:

+\paragraph{\ar{Examples of Derived Losses}} \ar{According to the selection of the generator, the same FOL formula can be mapped to different loss functions.
+This enables us to design customized losses that are more suitable for a specific learning problem, or to provide a theoretical justification to the losses that are already commonly utilized by the machine learning community.
+Examples \ref{ex:conv}-\ref{ex:implication2} show some application cases.
+In particular, also the cross-entropy loss (see Example \ref{ex:conv2}) can be justified under the same logical perspective.}

 \begin{example} If $g(x)=1-x$ we get the \L ukasiewicz t-norm, that is nilpotent.
 Hence, from Equation \ref{eq:loss_form} we get: